apache/spark/docs/sql-performance-tuning.md

 </div>
 </div>

+For more details please refer to the documentation of [Join Hints](sql-ref-syntax-qry-select-hints.html).

 ## Coalesce Hints for SQL Queries

 Coalesce hints allows the Spark SQL users to control the number of output files just like the